eunheh/music-app/Readme.md

 ###API data from Soundcloud was utilized to create our own music search app.

-- `modules`: Separate JavaScript files were created into different modules that reflected their role in the search process.
+- `modules`: Separate JavaScript files were created to reflected the following roles.

   1. Obtaining API data using an AJAX request `$.ajax()`
   2. Identifying information applicable to the search page from the AJAX response